Frogs (film): Plot

 Early the next morning, Jason's grandson, Michael Martindale, sets out to check on a downed power line.
 Distracted by an impromptu hunting session, he accidentally shoots himself in the calf and is rendered immobile by strange Spanish moss, which comes to life and strangles him.
 Tarantulas descend from branches and bite him to death.

 Back at Jason's house, Jason's daughter and Michael's mother, Iris, sends her other son, Ken, into a greenhouse to collect white daisies for a centerpiece.
 As he gathers the flowers, dozens of tokay gecko and tegu enter and knock over poison, whose toxic gas asphyxiates Michael.
 Seeing the danger posed by the animals, Smith suggests that everyone leave the island, but Jason is adamant that nothing will ruin his birthday.

 While chasing a butterfly, Iris is frightened by snakes and baby alligators, and in a panic, falls into a puddle, where leeches latch on to her.
 Exhausted and badly injured, she falls near a rattlesnake, which kills her instantly with its venomous bite.
-Husband Stuart searches for her and blunders in a mud pit, where two alligators eat him.
+Husband Stuart searches for her and blunders in a mud pit, where two alligators eat him after he tries wrestling with them.

 On Smith's advice, family butler Charles and maid Maybelle decide to leave, along with Kenneth's fiancée, Bella Garrington.
 Clint takes them across the lake in his speedboat.
 As Clint investigates the abandoned dock, a flock of golden eagles attack Charles, Maybelle, and Bella, forcing them to flee.
 Clint discovers his boat is adrift and swims to reach it, but a water moccasin bites him to death.
 His wife Jenny tries to rescue him but gets stuck in the river bank, only to be attacked and killed by an alligator snapping turtle.

 Karen and Smith decide to leave with Clint and Jenny's children; Jason refuses to join them.
 They cross the lake in Smith's canoe, encountering an alligator and water moccasins, which Smith dispatches with a boat paddle and a shotgun.
 They make it to shore, where they discover Charles, Maybelle, and Bella's bloodied belongings.
-They reach the road and hitch a ride with a woman and her son, who tell their guests about the absence of highway traffic.
-As they head towards Jefferson City, the son shows them a huge frog he took from summer camp.
+They reach the road and hitch a ride with a woman and her son Bobby, who tell their guests about the absence of highway traffic.
+As they head towards Jefferson City, Bobby shows them a huge frog he took from summer camp.

 That night, now alone in his mansion (with his dog, Colonel), Jason witnesses hundreds of frogs breaking into the house and staring at him.
 The phone rings, but the line is still dead when he answers it.
 As the atmosphere intensifies, he collapses and dies as the frogs swarm him.
 Every light in the mansion goes out.

 In the ending credits, an animated frog appears with a human hand in its mouth.
 The frog swallows the hand before hopping away.